 Decorating with Faux Flowers

-Flowers delivered to your door by your favorite flower delivery service or freshly picked at your local florist add beauty and hominess to a room.
+Flowers delivered to your door by your favourite flower delivery service or freshly picked at your local florist add beauty and homeyness to a room.
 But, even if you like to pick up a bunch of fresh flowers from your grocery store once in a while, sometimes it just isn’t in the budget.

 Still, you can achieve much the same effect with the good-looking fabric plants available at dollar stores these days.
 I’ve pulled together four ideas to get you started.